Vcards01/ControleDeCaixa/README.md

 # Controle_de_Caixa

-Trabalho da faculdade.Este programa mantem o  estoque de um mercadinho informatizado,utilizando um sistema para realizar suas vendas e realizar consultas ao estoque e ao saldo atual do caixa.
+O projeto consiste em uma sistema básico de gerenciamento de estoque, que usa o terminal como "interface" de acesso.
+Permite o usuario realizar suas vendas e realizar consultas ao estoque e ao saldo atual do caixa.

+The project is a basic inventory management system, which uses the terminal as an access "interface".
+The user can make  sales and inquiries to the stock and the current balance.